Emilija Škarnulytė

-Emilija Škarnulytė (born 1987 in Vilnius) is a visual artist and filmmaker.
-Existing between the fictive and the documentary, "she works primarily with deep time, from the cosmic and geologic to the ecological and political."
+Emilija Škarnulytė (born 1987 in Vilnius, Lithuania) is a visual artist and filmmaker.
+Existing between the fictive and the documentary, "she works primarily with deep time, from the cosmic and geologic to the ecological and political".

 Biography

 Škarnulytė holds a BA in sculpture from the Brera Academy of Fine Arts in Milan, Italy, and an MA from Tromsø Academy of Contemporary Art.

-She has exhibited at QSO Lens, CAC Contemporary Art Centre, Vilnius, in 2015; Extended Phenotypes, Viafarini, Milan, in 2016; Mirror Matter, Künstlerhaus Bethanien, Berlin, in 2017; and Manifold, Podium, Oslo, in 2017.
-Her films have been screened at the 15th International Venice Architecture Biennale (2016), SIART Bolivia International Art Biennial (2016), International Film Festival Rotterdam (Netherlands, 2015), 31st São Paulo Biennial (2014), Whitechapel Gallery (UK, 2015), Ballroom Marfa (USA, 2015), Pompidou Film Festival Hors Pistes (France, 2014) and International Short Film Festival Oberhausen (Germany, 2013) among others. Škarnulytė was a 2016 artist-in residence at Künstlerhaus Bethanien.
+She has exhibited at QSO Lens, CAC Contemporary Art Centre, Vilnius (2015); Extended Phenotypes (Viafarini, Milan, 2016); Mirror Matter, Künstlerhaus Bethanien (Berlin, 2017); and Manifold (Podium, Oslo, 2017).
+Her films have been screened at the 15th International Venice Architecture Biennale (2016), SIART Bolivia International Art Biennial (2016), International Film Festival Rotterdam (Netherlands, 2015), 31st São Paulo Biennial (2014), Whitechapel Gallery (UK, 2015), Ballroom Marfa (US, 2015), Pompidou Film Festival Hors Pistes (France, 2014) and International Short Film Festival Oberhausen (Germany, 2013) among others. Škarnulytė was a 2016 artist-in-residence at Künstlerhaus Bethanien.

 She is also the founder and co-director of the Polar Film Lab (with Sarah Schipschack) and a member with Tanya Busse of the artist duo, New Mineral Collective.